BlackPeter13/fixedcoin/README.md

 ### Can the code be updated later?
 No. The repository will be archived after block 1.
 No updates, no bug fixes, no changes.
 Ever.
 This is by design.

-### Why only ~8,401 coins?
+### Why only ~10,048 coins?
 To create the ultimate experiment in digital scarcity.
-FixedCoin is 2,500x rarer than Bitcoin, making it one of the scarcest cryptocurrencies ever created.
+FixedCoin is 2,089x rarer than Bitcoin, making it one of the scarcest cryptocurrencies ever created.

+### What was the purpose of the premine?
+The 1,600 FXC premine (15.93% of total supply) at block 1 was allocated for initial development, infrastructure setup, and community bootstrapping.
+This is transparently documented and immutable.

 ### Is this a joke/meme coin?
 No. FixedCoin is a serious experiment in protocol immutability and extreme scarcity.
 It's built on Bitcoin's proven codebase with SHA-256 security.